 Sue Aldersey is a valued member of the team.
 She is a co- investor and board member of Kulalu Camp and a board member of the adjacent Galana Wildlife Conservancy.
 She has a huge knowledge of farming in the UK and a passion for wildlife makes her an integral part of the team.
 Sue first came to Kenya 26 years ago and fell in love with the country and her people.

-The Kulalu Camp team are Shadrack, Grace, Johnson, (Masaka) Bush, Benge, Justus the chef and his assistant Baraka.
-They provide a professional and friendly environment in which guest can totally relax.
+The Kulalu Camp team are Shadrack, Bush, Benge, Little James plus Baraka, Johnny the chefs.
+They provide a professional and friendly environment in which guests can totally relax.
 Children and families are especially welcome.
 They make every visit a time to remember.

 Melinda Rees will take your bookings.
 She is the friendly voice at the end of the email or phone, and with 30 years of safari and hospitality experience in Kenya and East Africa, with her own company Eco Resorts she is more than well qualified to ensure you have the best experience with us.